 The school will correspond regularly with parents to transfer all sorts of information about arrangements, activities and events.
 You are kindly asked to read all correspondence carefully.
-The school's website also contains useful information and every letter will also appear on it.
+The school's website also contains useful information and the school also has a facebook.